Thank You (Led Zeppelin song): Reception

 In a retrospective review of Led Zeppelin II (Deluxe Edition) (2014), Michael Madden of Consequence of Sound praised the remastering of "Thank You", believing the track now sounds "mellow and well-balanced".
 Madden further praised the remastering, writing the track "breathes easy during the verses and ascends elsewhere in the song", along with "illuminating Page's touch and Bonham's haymakers".
 When reviewing the added bonus tracks of the Deluxe Edition, Madden further praised the new version of "Thank You", titled "Thank You (Backing Track)", writing the track "magnifies the song's tasteful sheen, popping with Bonham’s drums and Jones' organ, which seems to have a mind of its own."

 Record producer Rick Rubin remarked on the song's structure: "The delicacy of the vocals is incredible; the acoustic guitar and the organ work together to create an otherworldly presence."

 Mark Richardson of Pitchfork found "Thank You" to be "musically brilliant", and that it "mix[es] folk with proto-metal" via "chiming acoustic guitars" which "provide the contrast to the crunch in a whole new way".

 Recognition and legacy

-In November 2010, "Thank You" topped Gibson's list of "Top 10 Thanksgiving Songs".
+In November 2010, "Thank You" was featured on Gibson's list of "10 Great Songs that Give Thanks".
 Rolling Stone ranked it number 29 on "The 40 Greatest Led Zeppelin Songs of All Time" in November 2012.
 In November 2017, "the song was ranked number 28 on Fuse's list of "35 Thank You Songs".
 Page and Plant recorded it for the No Quarter: Jimmy Page and Robert Plant Unledded album (1994).